American Brands: Home and hardware

-The home and hardware division reached annual sales of over $4 billion, from Waterloo Industries, Masterbrand Cabinets (and its subsidiaries), Moen faucets, Fypon, Therma-Tru doors, Simonton windows, Master Lock, American Lock, and Vista Window Company, Western Division.
+The home and hardware division reached annual sales of over $4 billion, from Waterloo Industries, Moen faucets, Fypon, Therma-Tru doors, Simonton windows, Master Lock, American Lock, and Vista Window Company, Western Division.
 Many of these operations passed to Fortune Brands Home & Security when the company was split.

 Spirits

 Fortune Brands had a stable of well known spirits brands, led by Jim Beam, which it had purchased in 1968.

 In July 2005, Fortune Brands and French spirits company Pernod Ricard acquired over 25 additional spirits and wine brands from British holding company Allied Domecq.

 In November 2007, Constellation Brands announced a purchase of Fortune Brands' wine operations for $885 million USD, a transaction that added 1500 acre of vineyards, several major brands such as Clos du Bois, and 2.6 million cases per year of "super-premium" class wine production.

 After the other product lines were sold and spun off, the remaining spirits business became Beam Inc.